Diversity and Equality

 Special Consideration

-• Alternative assessment arrangements which were agreed in advance of the assessment proved inappropriate or inadequate,
+• Reasonable adjustments which were agreed to in advance of the exam proved to be

-• The application of special consideration would not mislead the user of the certificate as to the student’s attainment.
+• The application of special consideration would not make a passing result and certificate misleading about the student’s ability to satisfy the qualification’s assessment criteria

 Applying for special consideration